Opherox/TiagoDualControlClient/README.md

 rosrun tiago_movement move_tiago

 For some reason, I cant do rostopic echo /tf and it showing the information, but if I do ssh to the robot it does.
 That might have to do with the robot not doing what this code is supposed to make him do.
+If you enter the robot, using ssh, it doesnt have rosdep.